 What are we doing to help?

-- provide shelter kits including tarpaulin, blankets and mosquito nets to keep families who have lost their home safe
+- Providing rope, tarpaulin and sleeping mats to keep families who have lost their homes safe